home-assistant/home-assistant.io/source/_integrations/myIO.markdown

 ## Notes

-The following settings you have to set in the myIO Server UI.
+The following settings need to be set in the myIO Server UI.

   - The RGBW lights description needs to start with the 'R','G','B','W' characters to describe them colors.
   - The RGB groups description needs to start with 'RGB' characters.